Freeburg Community High School

 Freeburg Community High School is a high school located in Freeburg, Illinois, United States.
 The Freeburg Community High School District #77 controls it.

 Freeburg Community High School was founded in 1904 as a two-year school and graduated its first class of four students in 1906.
 In 1923, after converting to a traditional four-year high school, two students were presented with Freeburg High School diplomas.
 The existing school was constructed in 1929, becoming "Home of the Freeburg Midgets."
-The original mascot was named Marty the Midget, a name that lasted through the nineteen sixties.
+The original mascot was named Marty the Midget, a name that lasted through the 1960s.
+In February 2025, State Rep. Maurice West propose a bill HB3527 that would prohibit the use of "discriminatory disability mascots" in all schools in response to public pressure about the name.
+The Illinois House of Representatives passed the bill, which would only affect FCHS, in April 2025.

 The district encompasses approximately 122 sqmi and has an average enrollment of 750 students.